edicsonluna/edicsonluna.github.io/_teaching/2024-summer-econometrics-1.md

 **Econometrics 1** introduces the foundational tools of applied econometric analysis.
 It focuses on the basic linear regression model and a little of causal inference.
 The course blends theoretical lectures with practical sessions using the R programming language.

-Topics include:

-- OLS estimation and statistical inference
+Topics include OLS estimation and statistical inference, model assumptions and diagnostics, heteroskedasticity, asymptotic theory, and introduction to causal inference.
-- Model assumptions and diagnostics
-- Heteroskedasticity
-- Asymptotic theory
-- Introduction to causal inference

 Materials:
 - [📄 Week 1 Statistical Overview](/files/W1_Stat_Overview.pdf)